-Did you know that ice from the city's “crystal clear” namesake was once the finest available to the Chicago market, that by 1897, up to 200 men could cut 80,000 cubic feet of ice from Crystal Lake in a single day, or that an ice-cutter’s wage in that era—about $1.50 per day—was considered good pay for such cold and arduous work?.
+Did you know that by 1897, up to 200 men could cut 80,000 cubic feet of ice from Crystal Lake in a single day?

 Yet an early, cold winter had provided for a “splendid crop.”
 The lake had frozen to a depth of 14 inches, and the Pfeiffer Brothers ice company cut and stored enough ice to serve the local community, “and two more towns,” through the coming summer.
 By late January, icehouses were full to overflowing; the company had hired 12 additional men and four extra teams of horses for the harvest.
 They boasted of the quality of their ice—“so clear that a newspaper could be read through its crystal depth.”
 The local ice-cutting industry was nearing its final crescendo, however, and most of its best years had already come and gone.